 Cut 17 – 6 ½” squares from Cream or assorted neutrals for the butterfly background blocks.

-NOTE: Apply fusible web to the wrong side of the fabrics following manufacturer’s instructions before cutting appliqué shapes.
+NOTE: Apply fusible web to the wrong side of the fabrics following the manufacturer’s instructions before cutting appliqué shapes.

 - Cut 17 – butterflies in assorted colors – template below.